if-paul-then/BlenderVSEGenerativeMediaBridge/README.md

 ### 2. Create a Generator YAML File

 The YAML file is the core of a generator.
 It defines the command to run, its inputs, and its outputs.
+For a detailed guide on all available options, see the [YAML Configuration File Format](docs/yaml_format.md) documentation.

 Here is an example YAML file for a mock text-to-image generator: